 ST PETER High School, Orleans

 St. Peter originally started their square dance program with Paul Adams as their teacher/caller.
 However, when Paul cut back on his teaching, one of the PE teachers took over teaching the students square dancing, but in the traditional and old-time style.
 Growing up in a large french canadian family, her entire family danced to fiddle, guitar, piano and accordion music played by her aunts and uncles.
 Thus she finds is a true pleasure to relive some of her childhood memories with the grade 7/8 students, teaching them calls like Grand Square, Grand Chain, Dip and Dive, Birdie in the Cage etc. This is a 5-day program with 9-12 squares in the gym at a time.
+Some comments from the students on their evaluation sheets: “I enjoyed it very much!”
+“One more week!”
+“Square dancing is fun!”
 (2018/03 Ginette Godmaire)

 FISHER PARK Public